-Why Your Period Makes IBS Worse (and What Actually Helps)
+Why Your Period Makes IBS Worse (and What Helps)

-This post covers what's actually happening in your gut during your cycle, why the last few days before your period and the first couple of days of bleeding tend to be the worst, and how to adjust your FODMAP approach to get through that window with fewer symptoms.
+This post covers what's happening in the gut during the cycle, why the last few days before a period and the first couple of days of bleeding tend to be the worst, and how to adjust a low-FODMAP approach to get through that window with fewer symptoms.

 The pattern most women with IBS recognize

 Researchers have documented it repeatedly.
-A 2021 study in Cureus that followed 102 premenopausal women with IBS found they were significantly more symptomatic during the menstrual phase than any other part of the cycle, with more pain, more diarrhea, more limitation of daily activity, and lower quality of life during menses.
+A 2021 study in premenopausal women with IBS found participants were significantly more symptomatic during the menstrual phase than any other part of the cycle, with more pain, more diarrhea, more limitation of daily activity, and lower quality of life during menses.
 More than half reported bloating across every phase, but severity shifted with the cycle.

-Earlier work by Margaret Heitkemper and Lin Chang, summarized in Gender Medicine in 2009, found that women with IBS report worse GI symptoms around menstruation than women without IBS, and that rectal balloon-distension testing shows heightened visceral sensitivity around menses in the IBS group.
+Earlier work summarized in Gender Medicine in 2009 found that women with IBS report worse GI symptoms around menstruation than women without IBS, and that rectal balloon-distension testing shows heightened visceral sensitivity around menses in the IBS group.
 Monash FODMAP's own write-up on IBS and the menstrual cycle says the same thing in plainer language: women with IBS have a more sensitive gut around their period than healthy controls.

-So the pattern is real, it's measurable, and it's common.
+So the pattern is real, measurable, and common.
 If you've been told otherwise, that was bad advice.

 The hormonal mechanism

-The short version: your gut has receptors for the same hormones your uterus does, and when those hormones crash at the end of your cycle, your gut reacts.
+The gut has receptors for the same hormones the uterus does, and when those hormones crash at the end of the cycle, the gut reacts.

 Estrogen and progesterone both rise during the cycle and then drop sharply in the days leading up to menstruation, reaching their lowest point on the first day or two of bleeding.
 Three things happen at once when that drop occurs.

 Prostaglandins climb.
-Prostaglandins are the inflammatory signaling molecules that tell your uterus to contract and shed its lining.
+Prostaglandins are the inflammatory signaling molecules that tell the uterus to contract and shed its lining.
 They don't only act in the uterus.
 They also act locally and systemically on gut smooth muscle, increasing contraction strength and speeding up motility.
 That's a major driver of the "period poop" pattern of loose, frequent, urgent stools on day one and day two, alongside motility shifts, altered pain signaling, and the stress and sleep disruption that often ride along with cramping.
-If you tend toward IBS-D, this window amplifies it.
-If you tend toward IBS-M, this is often the diarrhea half of the month.
+For an IBS-D presentation, this window amplifies it.
+For IBS-M, this is often the diarrhea half of the month.

 Visceral sensitivity goes up.
-The same nerves that register cramping in your uterus also register pressure, gas, and stretch in your intestines.
-When your baseline sensitivity is elevated, things that normally feel like nothing start registering as pain.
+The same nerves that register cramping in the uterus also register pressure, gas, and stretch in the intestines.
+When baseline sensitivity is elevated, things that normally feel like nothing start registering as pain.
 A normal amount of gas feels like a crisis.
-This is why the same meal you ate last week without issue sends you to the couch this week.
+The same meal you ate last week without issue can send you to the couch this week.

 All three mechanisms hit a gut that's already hypersensitive from IBS.
 That's why the same biology that gives most women mild cycle-related bloating gives women with IBS a full-blown flare.